 RWE Supply & Trading GmbH

-Javier is currently Head of LNG Origination at RWE Supply and Trading.
+Javier is currently Global Head of LNG at RWE Supply and Trading, one of Europe’s leading trading houses.
 He has more than 15 years of experience in the LNG industry.
 Prior to joining RWE Supply and Trading in June 2012, he was in the role of Director of LNG Origination at Bank of America Merrill Lynch.
-He has also held various senior roles in LNG at Repsol and Gas Natural Fenosa, from trading/origination to shipping and business development.
+He has also held roles in LNG at Repsol and Gas Natural Fenosa, from trading and origination to shipping and business development.
 He has studied at the IE Business School, Energy Institute of Repsol and Spanish Maritime Institute.

 Managing Director, Real Assets - Global Energy & Power Infrastructure

-Eduard Ruijs is a Managing Director in the Global Energy & Power Infrastructure funds, which currently manage $3.7 billion for investment in the power, midstream, utility and other areas in the energy sector across two 15-year funds.
-BlackRock acquired the Funds in 2017, which were created and built at First Reserve, a private equity firm that has been investing in exclusively in the energy sector since 1983.
+Eduard Ruijs is Managing Director for the Global Energy & Power Infrastructure funds of BlackRock, which currently manage $5.2 billion for investment in the power, midstream, utility and other areas in the energy sector across 3 long term funds.
+BlackRock acquired the Funds in 2017, which were initially created and built at First Reserve, a private equity firm that has been investing in exclusively in the energy sector since 1983.
 Mr. Eduard Ruijs is leading the London team responsible for investment origination, execution and exit strategy, focusing on the energy infrastructure sector.

 Eduard Ruijs earned a M. Juris in Law and Economics of Oxford University where he was a Chevening Scholar, an MSc (Drs) in Economics and MA (Mr.) in Law from the Vrije Universiteit in Amsterdam, a Bachelor in Business Administration of Nijenrode University in the Netherlands, and obtained an Executive MBA from Michigan Business School as well as graduated from the government sponsored Japan Prizewinners Programme at Leiden University.